top of page

 • "Shifting our approach gives permission to educators and leaders to nurture their own well-being as an integral part of the educational experience.”

-Since MBSEL is based in embodied practices, there is no one avenue or prescribed method to follow.
-There are many different paths that are differentiated for each person; for this reason, COSEM developed an MBSEL Integration Framework to provide guiding foundational principles around MBSEL that are holistic in nature, as well as broad and adaptable.
+Since mindfulness-based learning is based in embodied practices, there is no one avenue or prescribed method to follow.
+There are many different paths that are differentiated for each person; for this reason, the Educating Mindfully Framework was developed to provide guiding foundational principles around mindfulness-based learning that are holistic in nature, as well as broad and adaptable.
 This framework and the narrative that accompanies it were created to find an accessible way to explore concepts that can often feel abstract and ethereal.
 Instead of typical implementation procedures, we offer a reframing lens of cultivating an evolving educational ecosystem.
 An ecosystem provides a certain sense of stability yet is constantly changing.
 Every component within the ecosystem is interconnected and provides nourishment for the other components with which it interacts.

-The MBSEL skill progression becomes a continuum for the development of social and emotional learning skills through mindfulness and embodiment.
+The mindfulness-based learning skill progression becomes a continuum for the development of social and emotional skills through mindfulness and embodiment.
 It takes the current foundational awareness and moves into connection.

 • Shows how mindfulness amplifies each SEL competency as it is currently understood